 Protecting diverse environments

-The national parks system must reflect the wide variety of landscapes and environments in NSW, from the lush rainforests of the north-east, to the semi-arid and arid rangelands of the far west, to the old-growth forests of the far south coast.
+A truly representative national parks system must reflect the wide variety of landscapes and environments in New South Wales, from the lush rainforests of the north-east, to the semi-arid rangelands of the far west, to the old-growth forests of the far south coast.
 The size and shape of parks must also be adequate to enable the long-term protection of this diverse heritage.

-Some bioregions, such as the Australian Alps and the Sydney Basin, are well represented and contain large areas of protected reserves.
+Consideration of acquisitions at the bioregional level ensures that land we protect is representative of our diverse landscapes.
+Some bioregions, such as the Australian Alps and the Sydney Basin, are already relatively well represented and contain large areas of protected reserves.
 Other bioregions, such as those in the state’s central west, including the Cobar Peneplain and the Broken Hill Complex, are poorly represented.
-Seven bioregions have less than 5% of their area protected in the national parks system.
+Six bioregions have less than 5% of their area protected in the national parks system.

 Our conservation principles